 Yes.
-North American building codes refer to the rack design standards in which it is indicated that the rack's load capacity must be displayed.
-However, the codes do not impose a method.
+North American building codes refer to the rack design standards in which it is indicated that the rack’s load capacity must be displayed.
+However, the codes do not impose a specific method of displaying this information.

-RMI’s ANSI MH16.1-2012: Specification for the Design, Testing and Utilization of Industrial Steel Storage Racks, in section 1.4.2, states that the rack owner is responsible for displaying in one or more conspicuous locations a permanent plaque(s)” and that they should include this information:
+The Rack Manufacturers Institute’s (RMI) ANSI MH16.1-2023: Specification for the Design, Testing, and Utilization of Industrial Steel Storage Racks, in section 4.5, states that industrial steel storage rack systems shall be identified with one or more load plaques, displayed on or near the rack system and that they should include the following information:

 (a) the maximum permissible unit load and/or maximum uniformly distributed load per level

-Load capacity labels placed on each bay or load capacity plaques placed at the end of aisles are the most common ways of displaying this information.
+Load capacity labels placed on each bay or load capacity plaques placed at the end of aisles are the most common ways of displaying rack system capacity information.

-This is to ensure that the maximum load capacity is communicated to forklift operators so they do not overload the racks.
+This ensures that the maximum load capacity is communicated to the forklift operators, so they do not overload the racks.

-If you do not have labels or do not know the load capacity of your pallet racking systems, Damotech offers a load capacity calculation service performed by qualified engineers.
+If you do not currently have labels or need to know the load capacity of your pallet racking systems, Damotech offers a load capacity calculation service.
+This service is performed by qualified engineers who take various measurements on-site to determine the maximum load capacities for your warehouse’s specific setup.